microcks/microcks-quarkus/README.md

 quarkus.microcks.devservices.artifacts.secondaries=target/test-classes/third-parties/apipastries-postman-collection.json
 ```

-Starting with version `0.2.3`, you can also use the `remote-artifact.primaries` and `remote-artifact.secondaries` configuration
+You can also use the `remote-artifact.primaries` and `remote-artifact.secondaries` configuration
 properties to specify URLs to load remote artifacts within the Microcks Dev Service:

 ```properties